Orleans Levee Board: History

 The pre-Katrina Orleans Levee District (OLD), governed by the Orleans Levee Board (OLB), owned considerable assets, mainly real estate, a peculiarity that stems from its history.
 The Orleans Levee District was created by the Louisiana legislature in 1890 for the purpose of protecting the low-lying city of New Orleans from floods.
 At that time, communities along the Mississippi River were largely in charge of creating their own levees to protect themselves, as no unified levee system existed.
 Most neighboring parishes had (and some still have) similar parochial levee boards.
 In the early twentieth century, the OLD reclaimed a portion of Lake Pontchartrain, a 24-mile wide lake north of New Orleans.
 The OLD developed the land and sold it to raise money to build and improve levees.
 Starting in the 1920s, the Board undertook a massive flood-protection initiative involving the construction of a stepped seawall several hundred feet north of a portion of the existing south shore of Lake Pontchartrain.
 The intervening area was filled to several feet above sea level and was to serve as a "super levee" protecting the city from the Lake's storm surge.

-The Lake Vista, Lake Oaks, Lake Terrace, East and West Lakeshore subdivisions and other property between Robert E. Lee Blvd and Lake Pontchartrain are all examples of the OLB's developed properties.
+The Lake Vista, Lake Oaks, Lake Terrace, East and West Lakeshore subdivisions and other property between Allen Toussaint Blvd and Lake Pontchartrain are all examples of the OLB's developed properties.